spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 See [Sidebars](#sidebars) for details on how to populate the sidebar files.

-### 2. Add the new product with roles to config file
+### 2. Add the new product with roles to the config file

 Now, open the [config.yml](https://github.com/spryker/spryker-docs/blob/master/_config.yml) file and add the new product with its role to it.
 Do the following: